EnviroGIS/Planet_data_classification_with_RandomForest_in_R/README.md

 ```

 ### Create a raster with predictions
-Use the 'clusterR' function from the **raster** package, which supports multi-core computations for functions such as forecasting.
+Use the `clusterR` function from the **raster** package, which supports multi-core computations for functions such as forecasting.
 ```{r}
 beginCluster()
 preds_rf <- clusterR(img, raster::predict, args = list(model = modFit_rf))